r-lib/styler/README.md

     languages.
 There is a wealth of useful hooks available, most listed [here](https://pre-commit.com/hooks.html).
 For example,
-    `check-added-large-files` prevents you from committing big files, json or yaml validators and so on.
+    `check-added-large-files` prevents you from committing big files, other hooks validate json or yaml files and so on.
   - No need to without worrying about dependencies, testing, different versions of hooks, file filtering for specific hooks etc. It’s handled by pre-commit.